-The decision of the Vice President or his or her designee may be appealed in writing within five business days (as determined by the date of the decision letter) to the President of the institution solely on the three grounds set forth above.
+by the date of the decision letter) to the President of the institution solely on the three grounds set forth above.

 The President may affirm the original finding and sanction, affirm the original finding but issue a new sanction of greater or lesser severity, remand the case back to any lower decision maker to correct a procedural or factual defect, or reverse or dismiss the case if there was a procedural or factual defect that cannot be remedied by remand.
-The President's decision shall be simultaneously issued in writing to the complainant and respondent within seven (7) business days.
+The President's decision shall be simultaneously issued in writing to the complainant within a reasonable time period.
 The President's decision shall be the final decision of the institution.